TaylorSwanson/crisscross-agent/readme.md

 ## New development process
 - Use the web UI to create a cluster locally
 - This simulates the real environment
+- Use node cli tool in backend to communicate with local cluster ip addresses